anhsaa/ecommerce_lab1/ecommerce_lab1/ecommerce_lab1/lab4.md

 ### Conclusion
 As a result, we added search in Product models for our ecommerce site in our lab.
 Models are inherited by all three models.
-Model.